SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Discussion and Future Work

 \section{Discussion and Future Work}

-\textbf{Limitations.} Our SceneReplica benchmark is limited by the objects that are used for testing, i.e., 16 YCB objects.
-Ideally, using more diverse objects can better test robot manipulation systems.
-Second, our benchmark currently only supports the Fetch mobile manipulator.
-Since a head camera is integrated into the robot, we do not need to perform hand-eye calibration.
-Extending the benchmark to robots without cameras would require setting up a third-person view camera and conducting a hand-eye calibration of the camera.
-Once the camera is setup, we can re-render the scene reference images using the new camera pose, and these images can be used for scene recreation.
+\textbf{Limitations.} Our benchmark is limited by the 16 YCB objects that are used for testing.
+Using a more diverse set will improve the manipulation benchmarking.
+Second, only results with the Fetch mobile manipulator are included.
+Extending the benchmark to robots and external cameras would require setting up a third-person view and conducting hand-eye calibration.
+Once the camera is set up, we can re-render the scene reference images using the new camera pose, and these images can be used for scene recreation.
 Our experiments on SceneReplica hint at several directions to improve robot pick-and-place.
 First, object perception and grasp planning accuracy can be further improved.
 Second, one important aspect that is not considered in the model-based and model-free grasping methods is force feedback and force closure.
-Slippage failures can be reduced by introducing force feedback.
-It can also improve the grasping of fragile objects.
+Slippage failures can be reduced by introducing force feedback and can also improve the grasping of fragile objects.

-For future work, we plan to continuously evaluate more methods on SceneReplica and release these results to the community.
+\textbf{Future Work.} We plan to continuously evaluate more methods on SceneReplica and release these results to the community.
 One line of work that is missing from our current evaluation is reinforcement learning-based approaches for 6D grasping.
-We plan to evaluate some end-to-end grasping approaches on SceneReplica.
-We hope the community can use SceneReplica to benchmark robot manipulation methods.
+We plan to evaluate additional end-to-end grasping approaches on SceneReplica.
+We hope the community can use SceneReplica to benchmark their proposed robot manipulation methods.
 It can also be extended to other manipulation tasks such as object rearrangement in the future.

-\acknowledgments{ This work was supported in part by the DARPA Perceptually-enabled Task Guidance (PTG) Program under contract number HR00112220005.}
+\textbf{Acknowledgement.} This work was supported in part by the DARPA Perceptually-enabled Task Guidance (PTG) Program under contract number HR00112220005 and the Sony Research Award Program.